kentdaitken/Open-Government/Why Open Matters.md

 ####Lastly

-Opinions are mine and don't reflect those of any organizations with which I am affiliated.
+Opinions are mine and do not reflect those of any organizations with which I am affiliated.